Difference Between Ideal Gas and Real Gas

 Main Differences Between Ideal Gas and Real Gas

-1. An ideal gas is a hypothetical gas, whereas Real gas exists in the nature around us.
+1. An ideal gas is a hypothetical gas, whereas Real gas exists in nature around us.

-2. Ideal gas obeys the gas laws, and on the other hand, Real gases obey the gas laws in conditions of low pressure and high temperature.
+2. Ideal gas obeys the gas laws; on the other hand, Real gases obey the gas laws in conditions of low pressure and high temperature.

 3. Ideal gas does not undergo condensation, while Real gases undergo condensation when cooled up to their boiling point.

-4. An ideal gas has a negligible volume as compared to the total volume, whereas a real gas has a significantly higher volume as compared to the ideal gas.
+4. An ideal gas has a negligible volume compared to the total volume, whereas a real gas has a significantly higher volume than the ideal gas.

 6. There are no intermolecular forces present in an ideal gas.
 Contrarily, the intermolecular forces in a real gas could be either repulsive or attractive.